I was terrified of cooking. Period.

 And then I’d go home to my Dijon chicken.

-The real turning point came on a trip to Morocco in 1996.
+My turning point came on a trip to Morocco in 1996.

-My friends joked that I was “cooking on four burners” — on weekends, I’d use the kitchen as my laboratory and my therapy, making three or four recipes at the same time.
 My refrigerator and freezer became a carefully curated collection of dishes.
-As an event planner traveling across the country week after week, working late nights and long trips, I came home to something beautiful waiting for me.
-Restaurant-worthy food.
+Traveling across the country week after week, working late nights and long trips, I now came home to something yummy waiting for me.
+Restaurant-worthy flavors.
 Food that made me feel cared for, even if I was the one who’d made it.
+Something homemade, not out of a box, and not flavored with preservatives and chemicals.

 That’s when I realized: cooking wasn’t just about feeding myself.
 It was about taking care of myself.

-And then September 2001 happened.
+And then September 11, 2001 happened.

-I started reading recipes differently.
-Not as instructions to follow robotically, but as stories to understand.
-And something strange happened: I could taste them in my head before I ever made them.
+That’s when everything crystallized.
+I began reading recipes differently, not just as instructions to follow, but as stories to understand.
+And something interesting began to happen: I found I could taste them in my head before I ever made them.
 I’d read a recipe and immediately know if it would sing or fall flat.
-I could sense the balance of flavors, anticipate what would happen when ingredients met heat.
+I could sense the balance of flavors, anticipate what would happen when the ingredients met heat.

 It wasn’t magic — it was years of tasting refined food, combined with an obsessive study of recipes and the reasoning behind them.
 I became what I’d describe as a fantastic recipe reader rather than a naturally gifted cook.
 That skill became my superpower.